 Dholl Puri is probably the most popular Mauritian street food.
 It is a soft flat bread resembling an Indian paratha and is prepared with ground yellow split peas and stuffed with savory curry, usually butter bean curry (gros pois), chutneys and occasionally pickled vegetables.
 Dholl Puri can be found in almost all of the streets in Port Louis and the island.
 It is more than a snack as it is a representation of Mauritian street food.
 It is inexpensive, fills you up, and tastes good, a requirement to one traveling to the place.

-The Indian paratha is found in Mauritius where it is known as Farata and it is slightly thick and layered.
-Pakoras are usually consumed with cream curves, pickles and chutneys.
-Farata is heavier than the Dholl Puri and more frequently it is served as a full meal although it is prepared in the same way as Dholl Puri.
-Locals like to go there either in the morning or noon and this is a very nice way to get acquainted with Indo-Mauritian tastes of the island.
+The Indian paratha appears in Mauritius as Farata, a slightly thick and layered flatbread.
+People usually eat pakoras alongside cream curds, pickles, and chutneys.
+Farata is heavier than Dholl Puri and often serves as a full meal, though it is prepared in the same way as Dholl Puri.
+Locals frequent these dishes in the morning or at noon, providing a great way to experience the Indo-Mauritian flavors of the island.

-One of the Chinese originated foods in Mauritius, Boulettes are dumplings prepared using minced meat, sea food or vegetables in a spicy broth or to be dipped in spicy sauce.
-You can get
+Boulettes, one of the Chinese-origin foods in Mauritius, are dumplings made with minced meat, seafood, or vegetables, served in a spicy broth or dipped in a spicy sauce.
+You can get them easily at local eateries and street food stalls.

 these culinary treats in the Chinatown or in traditional food markets.
 These dumplings are filling and with a special taste that is usually enriched with the local herbs and chili.
 They are based on the multicultural food heritage of Mauritius and make an ideal light lunch or an evening snack.